 Why this matters now

 There’s a growing gap between what the planet and our communities need and what most financial institutions are willing to do.
-For most banks, the pressure to deliver short-term returns and satisfy external shareholders makes it structurally difficult to move quickly or commit deeply to the issues that matter most.
+For most banks, the pressure to deliver shorter-term returns and satisfy external shareholders makes it structurally difficult to move quickly or commit deeply to the issues that matter most.

-Customer-owned banking isn’t a silver bullet, but it does remove key barriers to doing business boldly.
+Customer-owned banking isn’t a silver bullet, but it does remove some key barriers to doing business boldly.
 With the climate crisis intensifying, housing affordability tightening and the need for reconciliation more urgent than ever, we need institutions set up to respond.

 Head to our customer owned banking page to find out more about what this means for our customers.